 - Our responsibility is limited to responding to specific instructions received from you, or on your behalf from your professional advisers or agents, and we are under no obligation to investigate or verify independently the accuracy or completeness of such instructions.
-If we are obliged to make any assumptions as to matters of fact, or the laws of any jurisdiction other than Bermuda, we may rely entirely upon those assumptions without independent verification.
+If we are obliged to make any assumptions as to matters of fact, or the laws of any other jurisdiction, we may rely entirely upon those assumptions without independent verification.

 External Information and Public Records